RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

    and :tt:`myhpc.pub`  is a corresponding public key.
 They always are generated and work as a pair.

-   .. important:: | Private key should NEVER be shared
+   .. attention:: | Private key should NEVER be shared
-                  | Use a passphrase for your key (remember it)
+                  | Use a non-empty passphrase for your key (remember it)

-3. Transfer the public key from your laptop to your account on HPC3
+3. Use ``ssh-copy-id`` to transfer the public key from your laptop to your account on HPC3

    You will be prompted for the standard DUO authentication and password to run this command.
+Use your UCINetID:

    .. code-block:: console

       cd ~/.ssh
       ssh-copy-id -i myhpc ucinetid@hpc3.rcic.uci.edu

-   UCInetID is your account.
-The key will be placed into your HPC3 home directory :tt:`$HOME/.ssh/authorized_keys file`
+   The key will be placed into your home directory in :tt:`$HOME/.ssh/authorized_keys` file.

 .. _ssh xforward: